ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ---

-## Part 2: QVS-CBOM Scanner - The Detection Layer
+## Part 2: Aqua-CBOM Scanner - The Detection Layer

-### What QVS-CBOM Does
+### What Aqua-CBOM Does

-QVS-CBOM is the **cryptographic detective** that scans your container images and generates a complete inventory of cryptographic usage.
+Aqua-CBOM is the **cryptographic detective** that scans your container images and generates a complete inventory of cryptographic usage.

 **Key Capabilities**: